Frequently Asked Questions

-A full list of models reviewed by HomVEE, and whether they meet the HHS criteria, is available in the Model Effects Summary Table.
+A full list of models reviewed by HomVEE, and whether they meet the HHS criteria, is available on the HomVEE website via the Model Search Page.
 The information is also available in the summary brief, available on the HomVEE Summary Page.
 Notably, a HomVEE designation as an evidence-based model does not guarantee that a model is eligible to be implemented with MIECHV funding (see above, “Are models on the HomVEE list automatically eligible for MIECHV funding?”).

 The HHS criteria do not consider the magnitude of impacts in determining whether a model has evidence of effectiveness.

 Even though magnitude is not considered in the HHS criteria, HomVEE reports standard effect sizes for findings rated high and moderate when they were available in the manuscripts or the HomVEE team had enough information to calculate them.
 Effect sizes can be found in the "Effects shown in research" section of each model effectiveness research report.
 The reports can be accessed through the Model Search Page.

 Information available on the website